Skip to main content

 Brave Wilderness

-This is a fun channel that talks about animals.
+Brave Wilderness is a fun channel that talks about animals.
 Who doesn’t love animals?
 You’ll watch Coyote Peterson take you as close to an animal as you can get through a screen.
-If you child has a fear of getting bit by a bug or stung by an insect, Coyote has videos where he gets bit and stung.
+If your child has a fear of getting bit by a bug or stung by an insect, Coyote has videos where he gets bit and stung.
 It might help your child to see what happens and not be as afraid of little creatures.

 IISuperwomanII